grafana/grafana/docs/sources/enterprise/access-control-refactor/about-rbac.md

 - [Teams]({{< relref "../../administration/manage-users-permissions/manage-teams/_index.md" >}})
 - [Users]({{< relref "../../administration/manage-users-and-permissions/manage-server-users/_index.md" >}})

-To learn more about the permissions associated with each fixed role, refer to [Fine-grained access control fixed role definitions]({{< relref "./rbac-fixed-role-definitions.md" >}}).
+To learn more about the permissions associated with each fixed role, refer to [Role-based access control fixed role definitions]({{< relref "./rbac-fixed-role-definitions.md" >}}).

 To learn how to assign fixed roles to a user or team, refer to [Assign and manage fixed roles]({{< relref "./assign-manage-fixed-roles.md" >}})